custom-components/ble_monitor/faq.md

 /usr/bin/python3.7 = cap_net_admin,cap_net_raw+eip
 ```

-Make sure you first stop homeassistant and then start homeassistant again.
+Make sure you first stop Home Assistant and then start Home Assistant again.
 Restarting Home Assistant is not enough, as the python process does not exit upon restart.

 If you have multiple python versions, make sure it refers to the same version which is used by Home Assistant.
 If Home Assistant is using a different version, e.g. python3.6, run the following command to set the correct version (adjust it to your own version if needed).